 Lens hacking is not Lens whacking

 Lens hacking is the process of using precision machined adapters to make camera lenses usable on more than one camera system.
-The lens adapter usually has no electronic or mechanical interface with the camera which means that the lens has to be manually focused and stopped down prior to exposure.
+The lens adapter usually has no electronic or mechanical interface with the camera so the lens has to be manually focused and stopped down prior to exposure.

 Lens whacking is the process of detaching a lens from the camera body and tilting it for special effects when making a video.
 Lens whacking creates numerous opportunities for airborne particles to enter the camera and contaminate the sensor and other internal components.

-Lens hacking gives people the ability to use obsolete, manual focus lenses on modern digital camera bodies.
+Lens hacking shows you how to use obsolete, manual focus lenses on modern digital camera bodies.
 Cinematographers want the manual control over focusing and aperture which is available with these older lenses.
-Lens hacking can significantly reduce the cost of acquiring a set of high quality prime lenses.
+Lens hacking can significantly reduce your cost of acquiring a set of high quality prime lenses.

 Auto focus is not necessary